joeldipops/TransferBoy/docs/TransferPakReference.md

 This bit is set if there is no Cartridge detected in the Transfer Pak.

 #### Bit 7
-This bit is set if power to the cartridge is enabled.
+This bit is set if power to the device is enabled.

 ### 0xC000 - 0xFFFF *Cartridge Memory Access*